kettanaito/remix-og-image/README.md

 <!-- prettier-ignore -->
 > [!IMPORTANT]
-> **The `openGraphImages` export is special**.
+> **The `openGraphImage` export is special**.
 Everything else is your regular Remix route.

 ## How does this work?

 1. The plugin spawns a single Chromium instance.
-1. The plugin finds any routes with the `openGraphImages()` export.
+1. The plugin finds any routes with the `openGraphImage()` export.
-1. The plugin requests the route as a data route (a special request) to get whatever you returned from the `openGraphImages()` function.
+1. The plugin requests the route as a data route (a special request) to get whatever you returned from the `openGraphImage()` function.
 In response, the plugin receives the list of OG images (and their data) to generate.
-1. The plugin iterates over each OG image entry, visiting the route in the browser, providing it whatever `params` you provided in the `openGraphImages()` function.
+1. The plugin iterates over each OG image entry, visiting the route in the browser, providing it whatever `params` you provided in the `openGraphImage()` function.
 This way, it support dynamic OG images!
 1. Finally, the plugin takes a screenshot of the OG image element on the page, and writes it as an image to disk. 🎉

 ## Recipes